melificient/melificient.github.io/_posts/2026-04-18-nlp-workshop.md

 ### Yoshua Bengio (Université de Montréal, Mila): On the Risks of Increasingly Capable AI

-[Yoshua Bengio](https://yoshuabengio.org/en) opened the workshop with a talk on the risks that come with AI systems as they grow more capable.
-He argued that progress toward general-purpose AI is happening faster than many expected, and that the field has not yet developed reliable ways to ensure such systems behave in line with human values.
+[Yoshua Bengio](https://yoshuabengio.org/en), the founder of Mila, opened the workshop with a talk on the risks that come with AI systems as they grow more capable.
+He argued that progress toward general-purpose AI is [happening faster than many expected](https://metr.org/time-horizons/), and that the field has not yet developed reliable ways to ensure such systems behave in line with human values.
 He discussed possible failure modes, from systems that pursue goals in unintended ways to systems that could be deliberately misused, and made the case for treating AI safety as a core research priority rather than an afterthought.

 ### Danilo Bzdok (McGill University, Mila): IVADO and the Canadian AI Ecosystem

-[Danilo Bzdok](https://bzdok.lab.mcgill.ca/) gave a short overview of IVADO, the Quebec-based institute that supports AI research and training, and situated the workshop within the broader Canadian AI ecosystem.
-He described how IVADO's programs bring together researchers across disciplines and institutions to work on questions where AI intersects with science, health, and society.
+[Danilo Bzdok](https://bzdok.lab.mcgill.ca/), IVADO's Scientific Co-Director of Research Programs and Academic Relations, gave a short overview of IVADO and its commitment to addressing these challenges through its [R3AI vision](https://ivado.ca/en/the-r3ai-vision-toward-a-robust-reasoning-and-responsible-ai/) of advancing robust, reasoning, and responsible AI.
+The Quebec-based institute supports AI research and training through a transdisciplinary approach that brings together researchers across disciplines and institutions to work on questions where AI intersects with science and different sectors of society.

 ### Claire Gardent (CNRS, LORIA): Turning Data into Text Across Many Languages